k-lar/kv/README.md

     └── ...
 ```

-## What `status` should do

-Currently, status only displays what's in the staging area.
-What I want it to do, is show
-untracked files and any files that have been modified (do that by checking hash of files in repo
-against the ones in the last commit).

 ## How commits know which files to take from previous versions

 How I think it can work: